 All the sales the company has generated, before any costs are subtracted.

-How much money the company is making from its sales before you subtract operating costs.
-The gross margin ratio is a percentage figure that can be calculated by dividing gross profit by net sales.
-The higher it is, the more efficient the company is in making sales.
+Gross margin ratio is a percentage figure that can be calculated by dividing gross profit by net sales.
+The higher it is, the more efficient the company is in making profit.

-Company balance sheet
+2. Company balance sheet

 - Shareholder equity